southbridgeio/redmine_chat_telegram/README.md

 **!!!
 ATTENTION !!!**

-Since 1.4.5 version plugin need Telegram CLI as system daemon.
+Since 1.4.5 version plugin needs Telegram CLI as system daemon.

 You need to run `telegram-cli` as daemon.